Kinovarobotics/ros_kortex/kortex_control/readme.md

 ## ROS Control support for the real arm

-ROS Control support for the Kinova Gen3 Ultra lightweight robot is not currently available and will be part of a future release.
+ROS Control support for the Kinova Gen3 and Gen3 lite robots is not currently available and will be part of a future release.